xixi-cathy/regX/README.md

 * The genomic annotations of significant GWAS SNPs of T2D: download from the UCSC genome browser, or download the processed file from the "data" folder (https://github.com/xixi-cathy/regX/tree/main/data/GWAS_T2D_hg19_UCSC.csv).

 ### Step-by-step workflow
-The custom code for the T2D example was stored in the "example_code/T2D" folder.
-Users need to modify the working directories according to their date deposition before running the scripts.
+The custom code for the T2D example is stored in the "example_code/T2D" folder.
+Users need to adjust the working directories based on their date locations before running the scripts.
 We provide part of the output files [here](https://zenodo.org/records/11608076?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjVhMzk5Nzk0LWQ0MDYtNDE3Yi1hNjZhLThjMmJhMDU0NjgyMyIsImRhdGEiOnt9LCJyYW5kb20iOiI1YjQ2Nzc3OTQ1OTNkNzkzMTU3ODU5YjBmZDNkMDdkNSJ9.Ha_9ZGH5wEOaiSu3LTRlqPgcbkQUVzrUN8DPkWeGRAZ3LArNlcRgDrxdESyXKpv7ag81twiWpz9TWsnTZwJMkg).
-The rest files are relatively large, and can be provided upon request.
+The remaining files are relatively large and can be provided upon request.

 1. **[Process the single cell multi-omics dataset.](example_code/T2D/0.preprocess_T2D.R.ipynb)**

-   **Expected outputs**: DE genes of cells from normal, non-diabetic and diabetic donors; pseudo-bulk samples and labels for model training.
+   **Expected outputs**: DE genes of cells from normal, non-diabetic, and diabetic donors; pseudo-bulk samples and labels for model training.
    This step takes about an hour.

 2. **[Process the JASPAR PFM matrix files.](example_code/T2D/0.process_JASPAR_pfm.py)**